0

 The local cricket club is nicknamed the Schlungers and their teams comprised an assortment of blokes usually called Nitschke.
 Playing at their home ground was often memorable, and one distant day my friend Bob’s bowling career came to a tragicomic and delayed death with an eighteen ball over (which only contained seven legal deliveries).
 Despite being an opponent he brought curious relevance to the GCC’s official prayer: Blessed are we who are cracked, for we shall let in the light.

 Walking into the pub you instantly feel a sense of earthy relaxation with the curved wooden bar, fireplaces and dining rooms both spacious and snug.
 Given our reverent understanding of history Nick and I order Norton burgers, named for former mine host Norton Schulter who ran it for many years along with his son Mick.
-The Schulters have owned the pub for 150 years.
+The Schluters have owned the pub for 150 years.
 Norton recently turned ninety.

 norton